gofaquan/Java-Womanjaro/README.md

 # Java-Womanjaro

-# This repositories is used to learn java in Manjaro by guofaquan
+# This repository is used to learn java in Manjaro by guofaquan

 ## Knowledge